ORS-Consulting/ORS-openthermo/docs/Manual.md

       publisher = {Wiley},
     }

-A preprint of the paper is available on ChemRxiv: https://doi.org/10.26434/chemrxiv-2025-00xzc-v2.
+A pre-print of the paper is available on ChemRxiv: https://doi.org/10.26434/chemrxiv-2025-00xzc-v2.
 This is also recommended reading for a more elaborate detailing of the equations solved.

 ## Getting the software